whirlwin/1200-factor-app/README.md

 # 14. Feature toggles
 Deploy critical functionality behind feature toggles

+- To ensure safe deployment, use feature toggles for new or existing features

+- Feature toggles can also be used to deploy functionality to a given subset of all users, e.g. 5%.

 # 15. Minimal local config
 Minimize the local development machine config needed to run the app

+- Manual config to set up the development environment to start the app locally should be kept at a minimum to not pollute the development the machine used

+- This can either be solved by using virtualization technology such as VirtualBox or container technology such as Docker

 # 16. Login providers
 Use a login provider that your target audience is a member of

+- Examples are Facebook, Google and Twitter

 # 17. Stateless
 Aim to create stateless applications and services

+- Storing application state in the application makes it difficult to redeploy.
+If possible, it should be stored in a database or similar.